My Architecture Projects at a Glance (3) | Best of Architech Studios

 The mission that I was entrusted with consisted of somehow rehabilitation of the plan layout in a way to kill that feeling of entering a long pathway that traverses the apartment from its entrance to the last of the rooms that stack like classrooms along both sides.

-As you can see, the general layout is now more flexible and functional than before; The huge and unnecessary long balcony is divided into smaller balconies with full respect for the privacy of each apartment which is a must: you can now access the bedrooms' balcony without getting worried from being monetized from the reception area.
+As you can see, the general layout is now more flexible and functional than before.
+The huge and unnecessarily long balcony is divided into smaller balconies with full respect for the privacy of each apartment, which is a must: you can now access the bedrooms' balcony without getting worried about being monitored from the reception area.

-That is the first benefit revealed and gained from the owner which was totally understandable for the fact described above.
+That is the first benefit revealed and gained from the owner, which was totally understandable given the fact described above.

 We still have the second part of the mission which is the exterior elevations.
 Since we did solve the plan layout and almost all its issues, all the remaining tasks will be automatically fixed; A method that I always follow based on a good design must commence from the inside and then reach the outside.